ZERO WASTE: WHAT IS IT, WHY IS IT

 At the store...

 - Buy fruits and vegetables without using plastic produce bags.
+Use cotton bags instead - purchase or make your own out of repurposed material, such as old sheets.

 - Fill bottles with liquid bulk items, such as olive oil or dish soap.
 Cleaned wine bottles with a cork stopper, or bottles with pop tops (such as empty Grolsch beer bottles) are fine options here.
 Dark glass is best for cooking oils, as it prevents light-related spoiling.